BauhausLuftfahrt/PAXelerate/schema/documentation.md

-BOARDING_CLASS_RANDOM   |   Boarding by class with a random order within STEFFEN                 |   Boarding according to the custom sequence invented by Steffen MILNE_KELLY             |   Boarding according to the custom sequence invented by Milne and Kelly BIG_BAGS_AFT            |   Boarding with a ascending luggage volume towards the rear BIG_BAGS_FRONT          |   Boarding with a descending luggage volume towards the rear MAX_BAGS_AFT            |   Boarding with a ascending luggage count towards the rear MAX_BAGS_FRONT          |   Boarding with a descending luggage count towards the rear
+BOARDING_CLASS_RANDOM   |   Boarding by class with a random order within STEFFEN                 |   Boarding according to the custom sequence invented by Steffen MILNE_KELLY             |   Boarding according to the custom sequence invented by Milne and Kelly BIG_BAGS_AFT            |   Boarding with an ascending luggage volume towards the rear BIG_BAGS_FRONT          |   Boarding with a descending luggage volume towards the rear MAX_BAGS_AFT            |   Boarding with an ascending luggage count towards the rear MAX_BAGS_FRONT          |   Boarding with a descending luggage count towards the rear